EN-IH-WDPT-JUN21/TKWRN-Microservices-CRM/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+<p align="center"><em>

-<p align="center"><em>Voice over:  Meanwhile, King Arthur and Bedevere, not more than a swallow's
-             flight away, had discovered something.
+                   Voice over: Meanwhile, King Arthur and Bedevere, not more than a swallow's flight away, had discovered something.

-             There in the console, beside this shrubbery, only slightly higher, lives the feared menu, devourer of minds and DTOs....</em>
+                  There in the console, beside this shrubbery, only slightly higher, lives the feared Menu, devourer of minds and DTOs....

+                  The ancient beast stirs in its lair, drowsy after last night's feast.

+                  Ah, the debuggers with their sweet flavour of rage, frustration and despair, what a meal it has been...

+                  Thus, be cautious noble reviewer, for although the Knights fought valiantly, many are the dangerous of the Menu.

+                  May the Admin armour protect you on your journey or choose the garb of the fallen Knight to honour them.</em>
 </p>

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------